davidguva/awesomechrismidicontroller/README.md

 # awesome chris midi controller

+PLEASE NOTE THAT THIS IS A WORK IN PROGRESS PROJECT.
+The code works and has been tested but it's not pretty.
+---
 This project is an advanced MIDI controller built using an ESP32 board.
 It features:
 - Button inputs with debouncing for reliable operation.
 - Configurable modes including Normal, Config, and Bluetooth (BT) modes.